 - the management of dogs and dog poop

 - Public meetings: TBCA held public meetings in Wilson and Victor in the winter of 2018-19 to raise awareness of Teton Pass issues.
-The meeting were well attended and generated a lot of constructive discussion.
+The meetings were well attended and generated a lot of constructive discussion.

 - On-line Survey: TBCA administered an on-line survey to document winter recreationists’ concerns and solutions to current issues on Teton Pass.
 The survey drew 1020 participants.
 For full details, click here.